Skip to Content

 Is the sea warm enough for swimming?

-In a honesty, the water is pretty chilly even in the summer months; this is the Atlantic Ocean after all.
+In all honesty, the sea is pretty chilly even in the summer months; this is the Atlantic Ocean after all.
 But winter isn’t really the time for sunbathing beach days either, although there are some warm, blue sky days.

 However, the ocean is actually only just starting to loose it’s warmth stored from the summer months, and the average water temperature in Essaouira in December is 18°C, the same average temperature as the daytime air at this time of year.

-So by all means, if you fancy a swim, then go for it!
+So by all means, if you fancy swimming in the sea in Essaouira in December, then go for it!
 Just be careful of the waves as winter storms churn up the sea.

 December is also a popular time for surfing in Essaouira and one of the few times you may spot surfers on the medina end of Essaouira beach if there are good waves.
 A winter wetsuit is advised if you do go surfing at this time of year.